 Your doctor may also end up prescribing you an oral or topical corticosteroid to treat discoid eczema.
 Some more treatment options are phototherapy (exposing the skin to UV light), topical calcineurin inhibitors, or coal tar cream.
 If your eczema becomes infected then your doctor will have to prescribe antibiotics to fight the infection.

 Ringworm is also known as tinea corporis.
-It is a skin condition that can sometimes look similar to discoid eczema.
+It is a skin condition that can sometimes look similar to discoid eczema, hence the uncertainty and why people typically opt to learn more about what they're seeing on their skin.
 It is a type of fungus, not a worm, as the name implies.
-This condition causes ring shaped patches on the skin that can appear anywhere on a person’s body such as:
+This condition causes ring-shaped patches on the skin that can appear anywhere on a person’s body such as:

 - The scalp, tinea capitis.